 1. Issue of equity shares with differential rights as to dividend voting or otherwise;

 2. Issue of shares (including sweat equity shares) to employees of the Company underany scheme;

 3. The Company does not have any joint venture or subsidiaries.

 AWARDS AND RECOGNITIONS

-Your Board sincerely thanks all business partners institutions banks and inparticular the Members for their continued support to and trust in the Company.
+Your Board is sincerely thankful to all business partners institutions banks and inparticular the Members for their on-going support and trust in the Company.

 |Chairman ||Director |

 Policy on Nomination and Appointment of Directors/Criteria for Appointment of SeniorManagement